duttarnab/jans-orm/cloudspanner/docs/multi_value_attribute_design.md

 ![](./img/sql_explained_interleave_data.png) <!-- .element height="50%" width="50%" -->

-## Conclisions
+## Conclusions

 Table size in DB with interleave child table is in 8.7 times bigger.
 This is major point when there are many records with multi valued attributes.
-From the other point statements execution with interleave child table is in 4 times faster.
+From the other perspective statements execution with interleave child table is in 4 times faster.
+And the difference should be bigger after adding more records.
 These 2 point have simular weights.
 As result ORM should support both approaches.
 Fortunatelly Jans project in most cases doesn't use multi valued attributes in filters.
 We need to use interleave child tables only in few cases.

 ## Implementation notes